FatimahSul/IoT/README.md

 <img src="Task3/db.png" width="400" >
 <br />
 I faced some issues connecting the sensor in Wokwi to my database since I am using a local server.
 So I used a code to generate accessible data... more details here >

+## Task 4
+### IoT in Closing Ceremony
+Come up with ideas on how Can We Use the Internet of Things in The Closing Ceremony ?! details in Task4 folder

 ## Implemented using 🛠️:
 * HTML, PHP